-Washington’s Jennifer King is NFL’s first Black woman assistant.
+Washington’s Jennifer King is NFL’s first Black female assistant.
 To players, she’s just Coach King.

 “I didn’t really think about coaching football at a super high level until I started seeing Katie Sowers get an opportunity, in Atlanta at the time,” King said.
 “That’s when a lightbulb kind of went off for me and I started making my way.”

-Sowers, an offensive assistant for the 49ers the last four years, was first hired as a seasonal intern for the Falcons, becoming the second woman, after former Arizona Cardinals intern Jenn Welter, to coach in any capacity in the NFL.
+Sowers, an offensive assistant for the San Francisco 49ers the past four seasons before she parted ways with the team this month, was originally hired as a seasonal intern for the Falcons, becoming the second woman, after former Arizona Cardinals intern Jen Welter, to coach in any capacity in the NFL.

-Sowers, like King, played tackle football for years in the Women’s Football Alliance.
+Sowers, like King, played tackle football in the Women’s Football Alliance.
 And she, like King, grew up without an example to watch, another woman on the sidelines to lay the path for others aspiring to coach in the NFL.

 “I always say: ‘You’re not just going to get here.
 You have to put the work in.
 You’ve got to know what you’re doing.’
-That’s one thing I love about the other [women] coaches in the league right now.
+That’s one thing I love about the other [female] coaches in the league right now.
 I feel like we’re all where we’re supposed to be.
 It’s not like we’re here for any other reason.
 It’s not for publicity.
 We’re here to work to make teams better.”

 King’s start in the NFL came in 2018, but her athletic and coaching accomplishments began well before that.
-Before the NFL, King was a standout basketball and softball player at Guilford College in Greensboro, N.C. who finished her career as the school’s third all-time leading scorer (1,601 points) on the hardwood, and with a .332 slugging percentage and .307 on-base percentage on the diamond.
+King was a two-sport athlete at Guilford College in Greensboro, finishing her basketball career third on the school’s all-time scoring list with 1,601 points, and compiling a .251 career batting average with the softball team.

-She switched to the sidelines after graduating and helped lead Greensboro College’s women’s basketball team to five conference titles during her 10-year run as an assistant coach — while doubling as a seven-time all-American quarterback and receiver for the Carolina Phoenix of the Women’s Football Alliance (WFA) from 2006-17.
+She switched to the sidelines after graduating and helped lead Greensboro College’s women’s basketball team to five regular season conference titles during her 10-year run as an assistant coach — while doubling as a seven-time all-American quarterback and wide receiver for the Carolina Phoenix of the Women’s Football Alliance from 2006 to 2017.

-From 2018-19, King led the Johnson & Wales women’s basketball team to a national championship, was named the United States Collegiate Athletic Association's coach of the year, interned twice with the Panthers, was an assistant coach in the now-disbanded Alliance of American Football, was also an assistant football coach at Dartmouth and played both receiver and safety for the WFA’s D.C.
+During a stretch from 2018 to 2019, King led the Johnson & Wales women’s basketball team to a national championship, was named the U.S. Collegiate Athletic Association’s coach of the year, interned twice with the Carolina Panthers, was an assistant coach in the now-disbanded Alliance of American Football, was also an assistant football coach at Dartmouth and played both wide receiver and safety for the WFA’s D.C.
 Divas.

-“I thought I was going for two days for a rookie minicamp [in Carolina] and ended up being there for four months,” she said.
-“I think after I kept getting called back, the first time I got called back after the rookie minicamp, that’s when I really saw that I could do this, because I’m here.
+“I thought I was going for two days for a rookie minicamp [with Carolina] and ended up being there for four months,” she said.
+“I think after I kept getting called back, the first time I got called back after the rookie minicamp, that’s when I really saw that I could do this because I’m here.
 It’s up to me now to see what I’m going to do with this opportunity.”

-When Rivera was hired by Washington in 2020, he brought King with him as a full-time intern assisting running backs coach Randy Jordan.
-King arrived with two years of experience in the offense, from her internships in Carolina.
+When former Panthers coach Ron Rivera was hired by Washington in 2020, he brought King with him as a full-time intern assisting running backs coach Randy Jordan.
+King arrived with two years of experience in the offense from her internships with Carolina.

-“First of all, she knows the game,” Jordan said. “ … When we first started, I leaned on her a lot in terms of the terminology and the different things.”
+“First of all, she knows the game,” Jordan said in early December. “… When we first started, I leaned on her a lot in terms of the terminology and the different things.”

-That experience prepared her for a significant role on the sidelines, as the team welcomed a new group of backs led by McKissic and rookie Antonio Gibson.
+That experience prepared her for a significant role on the sideline as the team welcomed a new group of backs led by McKissic and rookie Antonio Gibson.
 And her work since made it apparent she was due for even more.

 “You got to credit her on the accomplishment of being the first Black female coach.
 That’s major.
 That’s a milestone,” McKissic said.
 “But I just view her as Coach King, and that’s how she would want to be viewed.
 I know she’s fit for this job.”